flyteorg/flyte/docs/deployment/plugins/aws/batch.rst

          - default

 These settings can also be dynamically altered through ``flytectl`` (or FlyteAdmin API).
-Learn about the :ref:`core concept here <divedeep-admin-matchable-resources>`.
+Learn about the :ref:`core concept here <deployment-customizable-resources-execution-queues>`.
 For guidance on how to dynamically update these configurations, refer to the :ref:`Flytectl docs <flytectl:flytectl_update_execution-queue-attribute>`.

 Update FlytePropeller's configuration